Ambiabstract/props_scaling_recompiler/README.md

 ## Future plans:

-- Auto update of lights.rad (if the original prop is included in this file - its scaled versions will be added automatically).
 - Parsing the mdl header to see in advance the presence of the $staticprop parameter (reduce script runtime).
 - Gameinfo parsing fixes ("_dir" ending issue and so on).
 - Portal 2 support research.